janwilmake/cloudflare-sponsorware/README.md

 - ✅ Make a new DO that uses SQLite
 - ✅ Convert stuff to use SQLite
 - ✅ Deploy/publish this new version with README on how to migrate.

+### bugfixes (2025-03-14)

+- ✅ Fix bug with id sent as number, not as string, fixing the payments

 ### Finish Observability